BND Hamburger Icon

 A rather morbid marketing failure ended up being no stunt at all for the Las Vegas restaurant Heart Attack Grill, but many people thought it was.

-In February 2012, the diner suffered a heart attack while eating the restaurant’s Triple-Bypass Burger.
+In February 2012, a diner suffered a heart attack while eating the restaurant’s Triple-Bypass Burger.
 Other customers looked on, thinking the incident, complete with a visit from local paramedics, was all part of an act.

 Owner Jon Basso was forced to defend the restaurant against claims that the incident was staged to drum up publicity.
 “It was no joke,” he told the Associated Press at the time.
 “We would never pull a stunt like that.”